Abh-igyan/cloud-learning-journey/cloud-journey.md

    * Great for cloud applications because they are stateless.
    * Authentication via OAuth and security by leveraging tokens.
  * DIfficulty in deploying and managing APIs: Interface definition language/format, Authentication & Authorization, Management & Scalability to meet demand, Logging and monitoring
+ * Cloud Endpoints is an API management system supports applications running in App Engine, Google Kubernetes Engine, and Compute Engine?
 ## Apigee API Management
 * A GCP available for developing and managing API proxies
 * has a specific focus on business problems, like rate limiting, quotas, and analytics.